 More heat & humidity today with storms on the way this weekend

-Happy Friday!
-The first full week of summer has been relatively cool, but that trend is going away quick!
+HUNTSVILLE, Ala.
+(WAFF) - Happy Friday!
+The first full week of summer has been relatively cool, but that trend is going away quickly!

 Copyright 2021 WAFF.
 All rights reserved.